 The problem with these upvotes is that they came from our network and pretty much all the people who supported us created a new account on Product Hunt that day or a few weeks ago.

 Not every upvote is worth the same.
 Upvotes from established and active members have more weight than those from new members.
 More about the Product Hunt algorithm later.
 However, it is clear that the algorithms are not stupid and are designed precisely to prevent artificial upvoting.
 There are some cases where products are taken off the platform because they try to push artificially.
 We didn't think anything of it when we first launched and told all our friends, and people from our startup network to support us.
 Meanwhile, PH released an update where new users are displayed with a red balloon above their profile picture.

 So don't try to artificially push your product incredibly hard.
-A little support is allowed and will not be penalized, but if it is too much, you run the risk of being penalized.
+A little support is allowed and will not be penalised, but if it is too much, you run the risk of being penalised.

 For this reason, we were still only in 6th place with the most upvotes.
 Nevertheless, the launch was a real success and milestone for us.
 Here are the numbers we were able to record.